The 30-Day Holistic Wellness Challenge Exercising, Eating Right, and Mindfulness

 The power of a holistic wellness approach comes from the synergy of physical activity, proper nutrition, and mindfulness practices.
 All of these elements work together, and they are reinforced by one another in such a way that can vastly increase the quality of life.
 For instance:

-Incorporating physical activity not only enhances our body’s fitness but also has the added benefit of boosting mood and cognitive function, enabling easier adherence to healthy eating behavior as well as mindfulness-related practices.
+Incorporating physical activity not only enhances our body’s fitness but also has the added benefit of may support mood and cognitive function, enabling easier adherence to healthy eating behavior as well as mindfulness-related practices.

 In other words, ensure you are eating the right food to have all the energy and nutrients necessary for effective workouts (exercise) but also to fuel your brain (meditation).